jitesoft/yolog-file-plugin/README.md

 Due to the filesystem requirement a FS module is needed, this is not available in the browser, so this plugin is not suitable in the browser!

+If you wish to log json strings in common json log format to file, be sure to check out the [yolog json plugin](https://github.com/jitesoft/yolog-json-plugin)!

 Usage:

 Install with your favorite package manager!